Hyle-org/devhub-hyle/docs/concepts/proof-composability.md

 !!! note
     To understand proof composition in practice, check out [our quickstart example](..//quickstart/proof-composition.md).

+## The problem: clunky interactions

+In zero-knowledge systems, interactions between different proofs introduce complexity.

+Cross-contract interactions require recursive proof verification, where Program A verifies proof of the correct execution of Program B. This is inefficient and creates overhead at the proof generation and verification stages.

+The challenge becomes even greater when you start involving proofs that use different schemes.

+Most zero-knowledge systems force you to write your proofs in a unified scheme.
+By doing that, you lose all the advantages of specialization.

+Different proving schemes meet different needs.
+[Some proof systems are best](./proof-generation.md) for client-side proving; others allow developers to use general-purpose programming languages.

+We solve this issue by allowing for native proof composition between contracts and proving schemes.
+Now, proofs interact seamlessly, and each one can be written in the language that works best.

-## Why proof composition?
+## The solution: proof composition

 ### Cross-contract calls with proof composition

-In zero-knowledge systems, interactions between different proofs introduce complexity.

-In most zero-knowledge systems, cross-contract interactions require recursive proof verification:

-- Program A verifies proof of correct execution of Program B;
-- Program B verifies proof of correct execution of Program A.

 **Proof composability** means that Hylé enables these interactions while keeping each proof independent; **proof composition** is the action enabled by composability.

-Hylé gets rid of recursion by allowing Program A to specify: « this only applies if Program B is valid ».
+Hylé gets rid of recursion by allowing Program A to specify: «This only applies if all blobs in this operation are valid ».
 At settlement, both proofs are included in the same proof transaction.
 Hylé verifies them together, and the entire operation fails if any proof fails.

-This solution entails an easier developer experience, as well as lower gas costs and a shorter proving time.
+This solution improves developer experience, lowers gas costs, and shortens proving time.

 ### Proofs using different schemes